PBrdng/LearningAlgebraicVarieties.jl/README.md

 # Learning Algebraic Varieties
 Welcome to the LearningAlgebraicVarieties package associated to the article [Learning Algebraic Varieties from Samples](https://arxiv.org/abs/1802.09436) by P. Breiding, S. Kalisnik, B. Sturmfels and M. Weinstein.

+Important: This package still runs with Julia 0.6.

 To install the package, open a new `Julia` session and type
 ```julia
 Pkg.clone("https://github.com/PBrdng/LearningAlgebraicVarieties.git")